 In the service business world, it can be easy to convince yourself it’s all about price.
-You have potential customers who end up going with whichever company quoted the lowest price and customers who abandon you when a Groupon pops up or an Amazon Prime day offers them 40% off of Amazon Home Services.
+You have potential customers who end up going with whichever company quoted the lowest price and customers who abandon you when a Groupon pops up or an Amazon Prime day offers them a percentage off of Amazon Home Services.
 How can you compete and make a decent living when you’re being undercut on price left and right and that’s all customers seem to care about?
-Offer more.

 More?
 What do you mean more?
 I can’t afford to lose money on every job!